Katacc/Iostria/Iostria.md

 **Chords of thunder:**
 You may smash your axe to the ground, summoning lightning upon your area.
 Each creature in 20feet radius takes *dex* saving throw against your spell save dc.
 Upon failed save, takes *1d8* thunder damage. **Uses two charges**  tuh

+### Sailors amulet

+**Magic item**

+previously owned by old pirate council member, Arberthus.

+Amulet, with a ship and trident crossing it carved to the silver base.
+On top is a blue gem.

+**Max charges:** 3 charges
+**Regain:** 1d3 charges upon sun rising

+**Sailing winds:**
+Cast modified version of *gust*, wich is able to give ship's sail a push. *Uses one charge*.
+CANNOT be targeted towards a creature, but can push down certain sized objects.

+**Luck of the sailor:**
+The gods *might* give you an answer you seek...
+Use up *three charges* to ask the Dungeon Master for a hint on what to do.
+Your question will or will not be answered.

 ## 9 Battles and politics
 <hr style="margin-top: -2px;">